About this day

 Reworking tragedy: old forms for new contexts Michael Meeuwis, University of Warwick

-This session will consider various theories of tragedy, including accounts of the tragic flaw in Aristotle and Boethius.
-Michael will go on to explore the ways in which the novelists Thomas Hardy and F. Scott Fitzgerald reworked these inherited conventions of tragedy in Tess of the D’Urbervilles (1891) and The Great Gatsby (1925).
+Michael will consider theories of tragedy, including accounts of the tragic flaw in Aristotle and Boethius.
+He will explore ways in which Thomas Hardy and F. Scott Fitzgerald reworked inherited conventions of tragedy in Tess of the D’Urbervilles (1891) and The Great Gatsby (1925).

 About Michael Meeuwis